Chip Rogers: Georgia Senate

 After two years in the State House, Rogers ran to replace State Senator Robert Lamutt, who had decided to run for an open Congressional seat vacated by then Congressman Johnny Isakson.
 Rogers routed the early front runner and lawyer Craig Dowdy in the Republican primary, taking 81% of the vote.
 During one of Rogers' campaigns for the legislature, two teenage campaign workers stole signs of his opponent.
 Rogers stated he supported the plan after he alleged dozens of his own signs had been stolen, but added he had told his campaign manager not to proceed with any such plan.

 Rogers was a leading voice for education reform and school choice.
 He was the Senate sponsor of the Constitutional Amendment to create public charter schools.
 The Constitutional Amendment Rogers sponsored was approved by Georgia voters on November 6, 2012.

 Senator Rogers authored the Grade Integrity Act aimed at protecting the classroom teacher's authority to give students the grade they actually earned.
 The law prevents school personnel from changing a grade given by the classroom teacher unless such grade was given in conflict with school policy.

 Rogers also helped make Georgia a national leader in K-12 digital learning.
 He authored the Digital Learning Act and was the Senate sponsor of the Online Clearinghouse Act.
 Both measures, which were signed into law, are aimed at expanding digital learning options and offerings for Georgia students.

 Rogers helped pass legislation aimed at preventing identity theft.
 He authored the Georgia Personal Identity Protection Act which requires government agencies to provide notice to their customers upon a breach of a security system and a loss of electronic data including personal information.
 Rogers also authored the Georgia Credit Protection Act which would allow Georgia residents the opportunity to freeze their personal credit in order to prevent identity theft.

-Senator Rogers was the author of Mattie's Call Act, a law which uses the Georgia statewide emergency alert system to help locate person's suffering from Alzheimer's disease or Dementia, who have gone missing.
+Senator Rogers was the author of Mattie's Call Act, a law which uses the Georgia statewide emergency alert system to help locate missing person's suffering from Alzheimer's disease or dementia.

-In 2011 and 2012 Rogers committed to not accepting any lobbyist gifts.
+In 2011 and 2012, Rogers committed to not accepting any lobbyist gifts.
 After receiving gifts and donations of $10,771 from lobbyists he indicated that he returned all gifts stating, "I spent considerable amounts of money paying people for things I never asked for" and that he wanted a "zero" on his lobbyist balance sheet."